svanomm/web-search-mcp/README.md

 ### 2. `get-web-search-summaries` (Lightweight Alternative)
 For quick search results without full content extraction:
-1. Performs the same optimized multi-engine search as `full-web-search`
+1. Performs the same optimised multi-engine search as `full-web-search`
 2. Returns only the search result snippets/descriptions
 3. Does not follow links to extract full page content